 - A palpable lump on the implant usually attached to the breast implant capsule, a membrane that forms around all breast implants normally but when abnormal, thickens and tightens around the implant.

 - Average onset of symptoms is 8 years after implant placement but the range is 3-14 years.

 How is BIA-ALCL diagnosed.

-Physical exam by your Boston plastic surgeon especially if you develop swelling or a lump in the breast and have textured breast implants.
+Physical exam by your plastic surgeon especially if you develop swelling or a lump in the breast and have textured breast implants.

 If fluid accumulation is expected an ultrasound exam is done to confirm the presence of fluid, and fluid is drained to examine the fluid for presence of cells associated with breast implant associated anaplastic large cell lymphoma.

 What should I do if I have textured breast implants?

 BIA-ALCL is a rare occurrence even in patients with textured breast implants and fortunately produces detectable symptoms of seroma and can produce a lump or mass that can be felt on breast exam.

 First be aware of whether you have textured breast implants by contacting your plastic surgeon or the facility where the implants were placed.
 Be conscious and aware of your breasts and if you develop swelling, especially on one side, or detect a lump, see a board certified plastic surgeon for an examination and possible ultrasound.